About Hendrika van Dyk

 Hendrika has expertise in Cranial/sacral therapy, Ortho-Bionomy and Shock and Trauma and has studied Pilates, Aikido and Authentic Movement, breath work and voice work.
 She completed a post-graduate course in Movement and Dance at Melbourne University (Laban Method, Bartenieff fundamentals, Authentic Movement, and Dance improvisation).
 She also studies and practises Tibetan Buddhism, with a gravitational attraction to Dzogchen.
 She is grateful and respectful to all Dharma teaching and in particular to Drukchen Rinpoche and his father Bairo Tulku, in both of whom her heart rejoices.

-Hendrika founded the Somatic Yoga Centre in 1992 where she offers Somatic therapy and teaches Somatic yoga and meditation.
-She is a senior teacher at the Australian Shiatsu College where she has taught for the last 22 years.
+Hendrika founded and ran the Somatic Yoga Centre in Malvern from 1992 to 2019 where she offered Somatic therapy and taught Somatic yoga and meditation.
+She has been a teacher at the Australian Shiatsu College for the last 27 years.
 She has also taught movement at the Melba Conservatorium and meditation at Melbourne University.
+She now lives and works in the beautiful Yarra Valley.